pomdb/pomdb-go/README.md

 ### Query filters

 > [!NOTE]
-> Have an idea for how to improve pomdb queries?
+> Have an idea to improve pomdb queries?
 [Let us know →](https://github.com/pomdb/pomdb-go/issues/1)

 PomDB provides a basic set of comparison operators for the `Filter` field of the query.
 If no filter is provided, the query will default to `pomdb.QueryEqual`.
 Filters may only be used with the [`FindMany`](#findmanyquery-pomdbquery) method.
 Filters passed to other query methods will be ignored: